Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 Note that, as stated, the Kasner exponents are constants, but there exists generalization of \eqref{Kasner.exact} where the exponents are allowed to depend on $x$, $y$ and $\rho$ (but not on $\tilde{\tau}$).
 Formally, our metric $g_{\ep}$, written as \eqref{Kasner.intro.eq}, corresponds (up to errors that converge uniformly to zero as $\ep \rightarrow 0$) to a Kasner metric of exponents $p_{rad}= 1-4b_-^2 \cdot \ep^2$, $p_{x}= p_{y}= 2b_-^2 \cdot \ep^2$, $p_{\phi}= 2b_- \cdot \ep$ (up to a $O(\ep^3)$ error), which satisfy \eqref{p.Kasner} to order $O(\ep^4)$.
 Nevertheless, the $O(\ep^3)$ error are actually time-dependent (see Theorem~\ref{metric.Kasner.unif}), so \eqref{Kasner.intro.eq} is not necessarily an exact Kasner metric (although the time-dependence in the Kasner exponents is lower order in $\ep$).
 Our uniform estimates are only valid in a Kasner-time coordinate $\tilde{\tau}$ (thus, do not contradict the convergence in distribution to Reissner--Nordstr\"{o}m-(dS/AdS) in the other time coordinate $s$ from Section~\ref{RN.stab.intro}) defined so that the metric takes the following product form: where $\breve{g}$ does not involve $d\tilde{\tau}$.
 This form is often called the synchronous gauge (i.e.\ unitary lapse with zero shift).

-\paragraph{Comparison between the Kasner time and the area-radius} The spacelike singularity $\mathcal{S}=\{r=0\}$ corresponds to $\{\tilde{\tau}=0\}$.
-Another consequence of the almost stability of the Reissner--Nordstr\"{o}m-(dS/AdS) Cauchy horizon is an important discrepancy between the area-radius $r$ (from \eqref{Lapse}) and the Kasner time $\tilde{\tau}$ (from \eqref{Kasner.time.def}):
+\paragraph{Comparison between the proper time and the area-radius} The spacelike singularity $\mathcal{S}=\{r=0\}$ corresponds to $\{\tilde{\tau}=0\}$.
+Another consequence of the almost stability of the Reissner--Nordstr\"{o}m-(dS/AdS) Cauchy horizon is an important discrepancy between the area-radius $r$ (from \eqref{Lapse}) and the proper time $\tilde{\tau}$ (from \eqref{Kasner.time.def})

 The above relation also explains immediately how we find Kasner exponents of the form $(1-O(\ep^2),\ O(\ep^2),\ O(\ep^2))$.